Joshfairhead/systematics/README.md

 Systematics allows you to:
 - Create user-defined instances from Bennett's core ontological grammars
-- Define terms and relationships using authentic schema-based templates
+- Define terms and relationships using authentic system-based templates
 - Generate six permutations with named patterns (Expansion, Interaction, Order, Concentration, Identity, Freedom)
 - Work with comprehensive systematic frameworks using Bennett's canonical terms and relationships
 - Manage unlimited custom attributes for monadic structures